-Join William Joseph for an in-depth discussion in this video Creating a good document-retention policy, part of The Fundamentals of Document Retention and Data Management.
+Join William Joseph for an in-depth discussion in this video Creating a good document-retention policy, part of Learning Document Retention and Data Management.

 - Let's discuss creating a good document retention policy.…Here's a nonexclusive list of some of the things…to consider as you can see there's quite a bit.…Some of the more important ones are…what documents to retain, and for how long.…You'll see naming conventions,…so you can locate documents that are retained,…when to destroy such documents…and how to make sure that there is some sort of…review process to see that your…document retention policy is adequate for your needs.…